pasqal-io/Pulser/docs/source/review.rst

 this extent, the qubit states are encoded in two hyperfine ground states of the system, named `ground`, :math:`|g\rangle`, and `hyperfine`, :math:`|h\rangle`.
 In Pulser, these states form the ``digital`` basis, which is addressed by ``Raman`` channels.
-In the digital approach, these channels are usual `Local`, meaning they target individual qubits instead of the entire system.
+In the digital approach, these channels are usually `Local`, meaning they target individual qubits instead of the entire system.

-Since the Rydberg blockade effect is not present when atoms are in :math:`|g\rangle` or :math:`|h\rangle`, the dynamics of each qubit's state are just determined by the driving pulses, already illustrated above as rotations on the Block sphere.
-By tuning the parameters of a pulse, we can achieve any arbitrary single-qubit unitary, as is show in :doc:`phase_shifts_vz_gates`.
+Since the Rydberg blockade effect is not present when atoms are in :math:`|g\rangle` or :math:`|h\rangle`, the dynamics of each qubit's state are just determined by the driving pulses, already illustrated above as rotations on the Bloch sphere.
+By tuning the parameters of a pulse, we can achieve any arbitrary single-qubit unitary, as is shown in :doc:`phase_shifts_vz_gates`.

 .. image:: files/digital.png
   :align: center